njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 | Staff Pick Only   | 33        | 54.5%        | 39.4%        | 6.1%          |
 | Both Endorsements | 16        | 62.5%        | 25.0%        | 12.5%         |

-Campaigns carrying either endorsement alone show **no meaningful lift** over un-promoted campaigns (54.4–54.5% vs. 57.2%).
-Only campaigns with both endorsements simultaneously achieve a higher rate (62.5%), though the sample of 16 such campaigns is too small to draw firm conclusions.
-The most likely interpretation is that both endorsements are awarded to the same high-quality campaigns — so the observed lift reflects underlying campaign quality rather than a causal effect of promotion.
+---

+The dataset includes two binary promotion flags — staff_pick and spotlight — whose combined effect produces one of the more counterintuitive findings in the analysis.
+Campaigns carrying either endorsement alone show no meaningful lift over un-promoted campaigns: success rates of 54.4% for spotlight-only and 54.5% for staff-pick-only campaigns actually fall below the 57.2% rate for campaigns with neither endorsement.
+On the surface, being singled out by the platform appears to confer no advantage whatsoever.

+The picture shifts only when both endorsements are held simultaneously.
+Campaigns with both flags post a 62.5% success rate — 5.3 percentage points above the un-promoted baseline and the highest of any promotion group.
+The failure rate for this group is also notably lower at 25.0%, against 35.5% for un-promoted campaigns.
+That combination is suggestive, but the group contains only 16 campaigns, making it impossible to distinguish a genuine promotion effect from the idiosyncrasies of a small and potentially unrepresentative cohort.

+The more plausible interpretation is that both endorsements are not causing success but tracking it.
+Platforms are more likely to award staff pick and spotlight status to campaigns that are already performing well — high backer momentum, strong early pledging, compelling presentation — which means the observed lift is more likely a reflection of underlying campaign quality than evidence that promotion itself changes outcomes.
+The endorsements, in this reading, are a signal of quality rather than a source of it.

 ---